HomeTriviaHistoryFrancisco Pizarro

 Pizarro ordered Atahualpa’s execution by garrote, but he did not personally carry it out; Spanish soldiers did.

-Pizarro’s remains were secretly moved multiple times to prevent desecration by enemies.
+Francisco Pizarro's remains were initially buried in secret to prevent desecration by his enemies.

 Click to reveal answer ›